 Miami, FL, and New Orleans, LA, are known to many as renowned nightlife destinations, but there’s more than meets the eye in these two Southern cultural hotbeds.
 With plenty of activities and amenities for families, singles, and retirees alike, these two eclectic cities are ideal places to live.
 If you love to visit art galleries, check out Miami real estate in the thriving art community of Wynwood.
-If you prefer your neighborhood to have some historic charm, consider buying a New Orleans home in the famous French Quarter.
+If you prefer your neighborhood to have some historic charm, consider buying a home in NOLA’s famous French Quarter.
 Whether you are in New Orleans or Miami, you’ll find real estate near your favorite amenities at an inexpensive cost.

 Both metropolitan areas are enjoying improvement in their job sectors and real estate markets, making it a great time to buy in these cities.
 The Crescent City is seeing an influx of tech companies, a new $1 billion medical center in downtown, and an increased interest in tourism.
 As a result, the New Orleans real estate market is showing a healthy average listing price of $321,620 and a 6% rise in average listing price week over week.
 In the Sunshine State, Miami’s economy is booming as industries like construction, leisure, and hospitality continue to grow.
 With a decreasing unemployment rate and a low median home sales price of $242,000, Miami offers great opportunities for those considering a move here.